themailman05/PlaytRate/README.md

 # mouthfeel
-Twitter-polled sentiment analysis on eaterys
+Twitter-polled sentiment analysis on eaterys, using the Yelp API, YellowPages API, and AlchemyAPI